 Limited Number of Entries in Table

 You can only enter a certain number of values in a LUT table.
-It means that if you have too bright or too dark pixels for the table, they’ll be out of gamut.
+It means that they’ll be out of gamut if you have too bright or too dark pixels for the table.
 Furthermore, every editing software deals with gamut errors uniquely.

 Can Break the Visual Appeal You’re Trying to Achieve

 LUTs are excellent at transforming footage.
-But if you’re new to color grading, you can end up creating a mood that you didn’t intend.
+But if you’re new to color grading, you can create a mood you didn’t intend.
 That’s why you need to know the basics of color theory, color grading, and color correcting.

 Technical Issues with Bit Depth and Banding